dstien/restunts2/README.md

 2. Add the function name to `PORTED_FUNCS_BY_FILE` in `ghidra/resunts-export.py` and run the export from Ghidra.
 3. Write unit tests in `src/test` to ensure the code is portable and the behaviour is consistent across platforms.
 4. Rebuild and test.
-5. Run `make check-fmt` and apply automatic formatting with `clang-format -i FILENAME`.
+5. Run `make check-format` and resolve the discrepancies or apply automatic formatting with `clang-format -i FILENAME`.

 ## Troubleshooting